Associative and Lie deformations of Poisson algebras: Particular deformations: Lie and associative deformations of a Poisson algebra

-{\bf Remark.} Usually, one considers only Lie deformations of Poisson algebra.
+{\bf Remark.} Usually, only Lie deformations of Poisson algebras are considered.
 This is a consequence of the classical problem of considering Poisson algebras on the associative commutative algebra of differential functions on a manifold.
-In this context, the associative algebra is preserved when we consider deformations of Poisson structure on this algebra.
-Moreover, such an associative structure is rigid, then it is not appropriated to consider deformations of this multiplication.
+In this context, the associative algebra is preserved when we consider deformations of Poisson structures on this algebra, for example in problems of deformation quantization.
+Moreover, such an associative structure is rigid, so it is not appropriate to consider deformations of this multiplication.
 As consequence, the corresponding deformation cohomology is the Poisson-Lichnerowicz cohomology.
 In our context, the deformation cohomology is given by a more general complex.
 In the next section, we will study the special non classical case where the Lie bracket is preserved, but we deform the associative product.

-\section{Associative deformations of Poisson algebras}
+\subsection{Associative deformations of Poisson algebras}

-\begin{definition} We say that the formal deformation $\mu$ of the Poisson multiplication $\mu_0$ is an associative formal deformation if the corresponding Lie multiplication is conserved, that is if
+\begin{definition} We say that the formal deformation $\mu$ of the Poisson multiplication $\mu_0$ is an {\rm associative formal deformation} if the corresponding Lie multiplication is conserved, that is, if

 for any $x,y$. \end{definition} As $\mu(x,y)=\mu_0(x,y)+\sum_{n\geq 1}t^n\mu_n(x,y)$, if $\mu$ is an associative deformation of $\mu_0$, then

 Thus and